ddnexus/pagy/docs/toolbox/paginators/keyset.md

 - **In order to make it work**...
   - Ensure that at least one of your ordered columns is unique OR append your primary keys to your order
 - **In order to make it fast**...<br/>
-  - Ensure to create a unique composite DB index, including the exact same columns and ordering direction of your set
+  - Ensure that you create a unique composite DB index, including the exact same columns and ordering direction of your set.

 !!!

 +++ No order requirements
 !!!success

-If you don't need any ordering, `order(:id)` is the simplest choice, because the `id` column is unique and already indexed.
+If you don't need any specific ordering, `order(:id)` is the simplest choice because the `id` column is unique and already indexed.

 It is fast out of the box without any setup.